quenktechnologies/devcarib/README.md

 # About

-Devcarib is software developed to power the successor of the [Caribbean Developers][1] facebook group.
+DevCarib is software developed to power the successor of the [Caribbean Developers][1] facebook group.
 It is named after the unique name used in the URL of the group which is a contraction of Developers Caribbean.